Table of Contents

-As kratom becomes more popular and more widely used, its effects will be studied more, and its overdose symptoms and potential will be more understood.
-So, while kratom does not presently appear as dangerous as opioid abuse or addiction, there are still many unknowns that should inspire caution at the very least.
+As kratom becomes more popular and is more widely used, its effects will be studied more, and its overdose symptoms and potential will be better understood.
+So while kratom does not presently appear as dangerous as opioid abuse or addiction, there are still many unknowns that should instill caution at the very least.

-Most reported kratom deaths have occurred when kratom has been mixed with other dangerous substances, like fentanyl, benzodiazepines, cocaine, or alcohol.
+Most of the reported kratom deaths have occurred when kratom has been mixed with other dangerous substances, such as fentanyl, benzodiazepines, cocaine, or alcohol.

-The National Poison Data System, in a paper written in 2019, detailed kratom deaths in the years 2011 through 2017.
+The National Poison Data System detailed kratom deaths in the years 2011 through 2017, in a paper written in 2019.
 They found that 11 deaths were associated with taking kratom, and of those, nine were cases where the user took another substance.

-However, the FDA in 2017, identified 44 kratom deaths.
-Though most of those also either involved the use of other dangerous compounds or came as a result of adulterated kratom products that were laced with another substance.
+However, the FDA identified 44 kratom deaths in 2017.
+Most of those also either involved the use of other dangerous compounds, or came as a result of adulterated kratom products that were laced with another substance.

-As far as kratom overdose treatment is concerned, time is of the essence, as symptoms can worsen and become more deadly.
+As far as kratom overdose treatment is concerned, time is essential as symptoms can worsen and become more deadly.
 Anyone who has taken kratom and recognizes any of the overdose symptoms listed above should call 911 immediately.